esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_flex_layout.png
     :align: center

 This example illustrates a control panel for three covers, made up of labels and discrete buttons.
-Although a button matrix could also be suitable for this, you might still prefere full featured individual buttons, as they offer wider customization possibilities as seen in the :ref:`lvgl-cook-cover` example.
+Although a button matrix could also be suitable for this, you might still prefer full featured individual buttons, as they offer wider customization possibilities as seen in the :ref:`lvgl-cook-cover` example.

 .. code-block:: yaml